-One of the biggest challenges is finding qualified, certified teachers to lead the classes, she said.
+One of the biggest challenges is finding

+qualified, certified teachers to lead the classes, she said.

 Sometimes there's a community member with a strong background in a profession who isn't certified but would make a good teaching candidate, Donovan said.
-The state has programs to help those folks, who, because of their career experience, can often offer a wealth of knowledge to students, she said
+The state has programs to help those folks, who, because of their career experience, can often offer a wealth of knowledge to students, she said through eighth grade.
+Career learning can begin as early as age 4, so keeping students interested and curious in career and technical education options will pay dividends in the future, she said.

-So many careers can start in high school with career and tech classes, Donovan said, and school districts want to be able to help those young people, she said.
+So many careers can start in high school with career and tech classes.
+Donovan said, and school districts want to be able to help those young people, she said.